Spinach And Paneer Samosas - Baked Spinach Phyllo Samosas

 I have always wanted to make samosas, the crispy on the outside, chewy on the inside, fried and filled delicacy that is very famous in North India.
 This is the most famous evening snack that is served with steaming hot tea.

-I often eat spinach samosas (mini version), that is available in frozen form, when we meet in my friends place.
-The small bite size pieces are perfect as appetizers.
-During my last visit to the library, I came across Raghavan Iyer’s – Indian Cooking Unfolded book.
+I often eat spinach samosas (mini version), which are available in frozen form, when we meet at my friend's place.
+The small bite-sized pieces are perfect as appetizers.
+During my last visit to the library, I came across Raghavan Iyer's - Indian Cooking Unfolded book.

-I saw these spinach samosas made with store-bought phyllo dough and I knew this is what I would be making to make my samosa making dream a reality.
+I saw these spinach samosas made with store-bought phyllo dough, and I knew this was what I would be making to make my samosa-making dream a reality.

 The recipe is very simple and easy to put together.
-Few things to keep in mind are to make sure that the phyllo dough is patiently thawed at room temperature.
-Also the spinach should be very dry.
-Too moist filling will make the phyllo sheets soggy and it will be hard to handle.
+A few things to keep in mind are to make sure that the phyllo dough is patiently thawed at room temperature.
+Also, the spinach should be very dry.
+A too-moist filling will make the phyllo sheets soggy, and it will be hard to handle.

 Preparation time - 15 minutes